-In the third trimester, the E-visa will be introduced, you can then apply on the website www.evisamada.gov.mg for the visa up to 90 days stay, and pay it online, the fees will remain the same as above.
+In 2019, the E-visa will be introduced, you can then apply on the website www.evisamada.gov.mg for the visa up to 90 days stay, and pay it online, the fees will remain the same as above.
 You’ll then get a landing authorization in PDF format, which after landing you can exchange against the visa, which they’ll put in your passport.
 If you have applied for a 30 days visa only, and you want to extend your stay for up to 90 days in total, you can with the E-visa do this.
 A part of the police will be equipped with special smartphones, with which they’ll be able to control your E-visa (the QR code).
 Please note that you’ll still need to fill in the immigration form which you’ll get either on the airplane or after arrival at the airport.

 If you prefer to get the visa before arrival, please check on this website, which Malagasy embassy or consulate is near you:

 But very probably, the visa costs will be higher there.
 For cruiseship passengers, who stay less than 24 hours in the port, the visa is for free.
 But if you or your clients will be arriving on a cruiseship, please check with us before, since this can change.